rage-rb/opentelemetry-instrumentation/README.md

 Example usage can be seen in the [`./example/trace_demonstration.ru` file](https://github.com/open-telemetry/opentelemetry-ruby-contrib/blob/main/instrumentation/rage/example/trace_demonstration.ru)

-## How can I get involved?

-The `opentelemetry-instrumentation-rage` gem source is [on github][repo-github], along with related gems including `opentelemetry-api` and `opentelemetry-sdk`.

-The OpenTelemetry Ruby gems are maintained by the OpenTelemetry Ruby special interest group (SIG).
-You can get involved by joining us on our [GitHub Discussions][discussions-url], [Slack Channel][slack-channel] or attending our weekly meeting.
-See the [meeting calendar][community-meetings] for dates and times.
-For more information on this and other language SIGs, see the OpenTelemetry [community page][ruby-sig].

 ## License

 The `opentelemetry-instrumentation-rage` gem is distributed under the Apache 2.0 license.
 See [LICENSE][license-github] for more information.